Michaelll123/SparkBowtie2/README.md

 * **genomic sequence files** - Including the reference genome file and the genomic reads you hope to analyse.
 * **Index files** - To create an index for the reference genome ,you have to create a new temporary directory (it doesn’t matter where), change into that directory, and run:

 $BT2_HOME/bowtie2-build /data/Index index
-FASTQ_FILE_PATH is the path where your fastq file locates.

 ## Building
 Given that the Maven project file has been provided, you can just download the file and import it into IDEA to build.